hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `name` - (Required) The Name which should be used for this IP Configuration.

-* `application_gateway_backend_address_pool_ids` - (Optional) A list of Backend Address Pools ID's from a Application Gateway which this Orchestrated Virtual Machine Scale Set should be connected to.
+* `application_gateway_backend_address_pool_ids` - (Optional) A list of Backend Address Pools IDs from a Application Gateway which this Orchestrated Virtual Machine Scale Set should be connected to.

-* `application_security_group_ids` - (Optional) A list of Application Security Group ID's which this Orchestrated Virtual Machine Scale Set should be connected to.
+* `application_security_group_ids` - (Optional) A list of Application Security Group IDs which this Orchestrated Virtual Machine Scale Set should be connected to.

-* `load_balancer_backend_address_pool_ids` - (Optional) A list of Backend Address Pools ID's from a Load Balancer which this Orchestrated Virtual Machine Scale Set should be connected to.
+* `load_balancer_backend_address_pool_ids` - (Optional) A list of Backend Address Pools IDs from a Load Balancer which this Orchestrated Virtual Machine Scale Set should be connected to.

 ~> **NOTE:** When using this field you'll also need to configure a Rule for the Load Balancer, and use a depends_on between this resource and the Load Balancer Rule.